bubylou/ssm-bash/README.md

 `console <app>`

-- Attach to the applications screen session.
+- Attach to the server's screen session.

 `install <app> ...`